Limited Gradient Descent: Learning With Noisy Labels: Prerequisites of Learning with Noisy Labels

 \subsection{Regularity and Scale}

 A previous study~\cite{zhang2016understanding} has shown that DNNs have the ability to memorize noise.
 If a DNN is adequately trained with noisy samples, it will learn not only the main pattern but also noise patterns.
 This affects the generalization of the main pattern.
-While the literature~\cite{arpit2017closer} has emphasized that DNNs tend to prioritize the learning of simple patterns over the memorization of noise pattern, we argue that this simple pattern is the regular pattern with the largest proportion in samples.
-Here, we should notice two important facts: \emph{regularity} and \emph{scale}. \emph{Regularity} refers to samples that are subject to a certain rule, similar to a case where the label of the character $\mathbbm{1}$ is 1, that of the character $\mathbbm{2}$ is 2, and so on.
-However, if the label of the character $\mathbbm{1}$ is 2, that of the character $\mathbbm{2}$ is 3, and so on, the sample follows another rule.
-We call the latter label shifting.
+While the literature~\cite{arpit2017closer} has emphasized that DNNs tend to prioritize the learning of simple patterns over the memorization of noise patterns, our findings extend their claim and further reveal that this simple pattern is the regular pattern with the largest proportion of samples.
+Here, we should note two important facts: \emph{regularity} and \emph{scale}.

+\emph{Regularity} refers to samples that are subject to a certain rule, similar to a case where the label of the character $\mathds{A}$ is 1, that of the character $\mathds{B}$ is 2, and that of the character $\mathds{C}$ is 3.
+However, if the label of the character $\mathds{A}$ is 2, that of the character $\mathds{B}$ is 3, and that of the character $\mathds{C}$ is 1, the sample follows another rule.
+We call the latter as label shifting \footnote{Strictly speaking, label shifting refers to cyclic shifting of labels.
+For the sake of brevity, we still call it label shifting.}.
 The two rules are mutually exclusive.

 \emph{Scale} refers to the number of samples of the regular pattern.
 In gradient descent optimization, the learning sequences of different regular patterns in samples vary according to their scales.

 Assume that two regular patterns are mutually exclusive.
-One pattern consists of large-scale regular samples (LSRS), while the other consists of small-scale regular samples (SSRS).
-At the beginning of training, the magnitude of gradient accumulation of LSRS is larger than that of SSRS.
-Furthermore, the directions of the two are quite different.
+One pattern consists of large-scale regular samples (LSRS), whereas the other consists of small-scale regular samples (SSRS).
+Numerous experiments have confirmed that classifiers will prioritize learning the LSRS rather than the SSRS by optimizing the gradient descent.
+We observed that, at the early stage of training, the magnitude of gradient accumulation of the LSRS is larger than that of the SSRS.
+Furthermore, the directions of the two may be quite different.
 Consequently, the direction of the gradient sum will be biased towards LSRS such that the LSRS learning takes the higher priority.
-With the progression of training, the loss and gradient magnitude of the LSRS both gradually decrease.
-When the gradient magnitude of the LSRS drops to a certain extent, the learning of SSRS will proceed progressively.
-For a chaos pattern (e.g., symmetric noise pattern), in general, the scale can be ignored because the scattered gradient directions of chaos samples lead to a negligible magnitude at the beginning of learning.
-Therefore, when the chaos pattern exists together with regular patterns, the regular patterns will always be learned first.
+With the progression of training, both the loss and gradient magnitude of the LSRS gradually decrease.
+When the gradient magnitude of the LSRS decreases to a certain extent, the learning of SSRS will proceed progressively.